getredash/website/src/pages/kb/user-guide/visualizations/chart-visualizations.md

 * **Bubble** charts are scatter graphs where the size of each point marker reflects a relevant metric.
 * **Heatmap** visualizations blend features of bar charts, stacking, and bubble charts.
 There are several built-in color schemes to pick from.
 Heatmaps cannot be grouped since the entire chart is technically one trace.
 * **Box** plots can automatically show the distribution of data points across grouped categories.
+Horizontal box plots are also supported.

 # Common Mistakes